Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Georgia

-UGA requires all drone operations on campus property to be approved by the Office of Security and Emergency Preparedness.
-Sanford Stadium operates under federal stadium TFR during home game days (3-nautical-mile, 3,000-foot-MSL exclusion from 1 hour before to 1 hour after).
+UGA requires all drone operations on campus property to be approved by the Office of Security and Emergency Preparedness (OSEP).
+Sanford Stadium operates under a federal stadium TFR during home football games (3-nautical-mile ring, 3,000 feet MSL from 1 hour before to 1 hour after game).

 YesOffice of Security and Emergency Preparedness (OSEP)